ralna/GALAHAD/doc/Julia/rst-dir/bnls_functions.rst

                     at the point $x$ indicated in x, between the product of the transpose of the Jacobian $J_r(x) = \nabla_{x}c_(x)$ with the vector v= $v$, and then re-enter the function.
 The result should be set in p, and eval_status should be set to 0.
 If the user is unable to evaluate the product, for instance, if the Jacobian is undefined at $x$ the user need not set p, but should then set eval_status to a non-zero value.

 		  * **6**
-                    The user should compute the $j$-th column of $J_r(x)$, with $j$ provided in index, at the point $x$ given in x.
-                    The resulting `nonzeros` and their corresponding row indices of the $j$-th column of $J_r(x)$ must be placed in p[1:lp] and ip[1:lp] with lp set accordingly, and eval_status should be set to 0.
-                    If the user is unable to evaluate the column, for instance, if the Jacobian is undefined at $x$ the user need not set p, ip and nz but should then set eval_status to a  non-zero value.

-		  * **7**
                     The user should compute the product $p = J_r(x) v$ involving the residual Jacobian $J_r(x)$ at the point $x$, given in x, and a given sparse vector $v$, whose nonzeros